-By Soulskill from Slashdot's revenge-of-the-nerds department
+By timothy from Slashdot's convenient-time-for-it department

-By timothy from Slashdot's but-fellas-our-plans-changed department
+By timothy from Slashdot's how-did-you-fare department

 Nerval's Lobster writes: Average technology salaries in the U.S. saw the biggest year-over-year leap ever, up 7.7 percent to $96,370 annually, according to Dice's new survey data.
 Bonuses and contract rates also rose from 2014, and tech salaries in seven metro areas reached six-figures for the first time since the survey began more than a decade ago.
 Contract workers saw a rise (5%) in hourly compensation, with contractors earning $70.26 per hour.
 Other Websites have shown similarly high salaries for tech professionals; Glassdoor, for example, called data scientist the best job in America, with an average salary of $116,840 and bountiful job prospects.
 But while everything might seem great on a macro level, that doesn't mean tech workers don't face their share of stagnant salaries, brutal workplaces, and annoying managers.Read Replies (0)